French Buttercream

 Ingredients and substitutes

-- Eggs – You can use all egg yolks or whole eggs.
+- Egg Yolks: Provide structure and richness to the buttercream.
+They also help emulsify the mixture.
+You can use all egg yolks or whole eggs.
 I’m using 4 egg yolks and 2 whole eggs.

 How to make French Buttercream Recipe

-Pro tip– It is important to cook on medium-low heat until the sugar dissolves evenly otherwise the edges will start to carmelize.
-Also, any sugar crystals left on the sides can cause crystallization. - Continue to boil on medium high heat until the sugar syrup reaches about 238°F / 114°C or the soft ball stage.
+Pro tip– It is essential to cook on medium-low heat until the sugar dissolves evenly.
+Otherwise, the edges will start to carmelize.
+Also, any sugar crystals left on the sides can cause crystallization.

 Tips for Success